NNTin/me/_projects/discord-web-bridge/0-project-summary.md

 Designed the project to be modular and embeddable — a plug-and-play chat widget for any website.

 Learned a lot about system architecture, WebSocket communication, and integrating external APIs like Discord.

-You can see a live demo below

-{% include video id="14Vnpu_h1TY" provider="youtube" %}